Hardcode3/Fractals/README.md

 ### Settings
 Settings of the fractal [main.cpp](mains/main.cpp):
 - give a path to the file (if not absolute path, then the root is inside build/project_configuration)
+- true if the fractal should be a Julia set, false if it should be a Mandelbrot set
+- enter the complex number c of the fractal, enter anything if Mandelbrot, enter the chosen c for Julia
 - choose an offset in x or y to have a non centered image
 - choose an output ratio for the image (16/9, 19/10, 4/3, etc...)
 - choose a resolution factor (such as 1000 pixels)